stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5.
 Multiple URLs can be whitelisted by BMID.

-<aside class="success"> To redirect the end-user to itsme in the browser, you provide  BMID specifies redirect_uri.
-The entire redirect_uri must match therefore no additional parameter is allowed.
-To rediWhen the end-user is redirected to itsme in the browser, we specify a redirect_uri afterwards.
-We have to provide BMID the Redirect URIs.
-Can we give additional parameters?
-Or does the entire redirect_uri need to match?”**
+<aside class="warning"> To redirect the end-user to itsme in the browser, you provide  Redirect URIs and BMID specifies redirect_uri.
+Additional parameters are not allowed and entire redirect_uri must match.

 <aside class="warning"> BMID can register only one JWKSet URL.
 It is not possible to register multiple JWKSet URLs for one environment.</aside>